Data-driven mode detection and stabilization of unknown switched linear systems: Introduction

 We have presented preliminary results of this work in the conference article~\cite{JE-SL-SM-JC:22-cdc}, where we only considered the case of noiseless data and established practical stability of the closed-loop system.
-The consideration in the present treatment of noisy measurements requires significant extensions to all the ingredients of the approach, a complete generalization of the results for the initialization step, and an entirely new set of techniques for mode detection.
+The main contribution of the present treatment is considering noisy measurements and solving a more general problem, with stronger stability results.
+Dealing with noise requires significant extensions to all the ingredients of the approach, a complete generalization of the results for the initialization step, and an entirely new set of techniques for mode detection.
 These, along with refinements in the choice of bounded inputs to excite the system, lead to stronger practical stability results, yielding in the noiseless case asymptotic stability of the closed-loop system.
-The stronger stability results obtained here are illustrated in a novel set of simulation results.
+The stronger stability results obtained here are illustrated in an extensive set of novel simulation results.